Fraud Analyst: What Is It and What Do They Do?

 Introduction

-Today, we’ll explore what is a fraud analyst, the required skills and education, and other essential information you’ll need to dive into the field.
+Today, we’ll explore what a fraud analyst is, the required skills and education they must have, and other essential information you’ll need to dive into the field.

 What Is a Fraud Analyst and What Do They Do?